Eric Frampton

-Early years
+Early life

 Frampton attended Oak Grove High School in San Jose, California, where he was an All-league selection as a junior, after rushing for 17 touchdowns.
 As a senior, he missed 5 games with a broken collar bone and had 30 tackles in the remaining 6 contests.

 He accepted a football scholarship from Washington State University.
 As a redshirt freshman, he played mainly on special teams, registering 8 defensive tackles in 12 games.

 As a sophomore, he appeared in 11 games, making 24 tackles and 3 pass breakups.
 He received the Washington State Ironman Award in 2004.